 Stage light is the most difficult light to get to look natural.
 Without any natural light and with more than one artificial light source, getting skin tones to look natural can be difficult due to conflicting light temperatures.
 Another challenge with this kind of light are dark isle ways which can increase the opportunity for blurry photos of the bridal party and bride as they walk towards the stage.

 This kind of light occurs when the sun shines at an angle or through trees making it uneven.
 I really enjoy embracing this kind of light.
 It can give a cinematic feel which creates a moodiness and uniqueness to the ceremony.

 This is the most ideal light to shoot in.
 Even light occurs later in the day when the light becomes evenly diffused so that no matter what angle you shoot from, the light doesn't change in the camera.
-This kind of light also occurs on a cloudy day (as seen below) or right before it rains.
+This kind of light also occurs on a cloudy day.

 WARM AMBIENT LIGHT

 Warm ambient light occurs when the main light source comes from chandeliers, recessed lighting, string lights, and/or other kinds of decorative light fixtures mixed with natural light.
 While it's preferred that the light sources are the same temperature, this can always make for some nice, warm, intimate light.